jo-eman/task-rt/README.md

 ## Camera file example .
 The comments after `#` are ignored
 ```
+# the "800 600 output_file" is result image:
-# result image width in pixels, height in pixels, output file name without extension
+# [width in pixels] [height in pixels] [output file name without extension]
+# Output file name must contain only English letters, Arabic numbers, and underscores.
+No spaces.
+# You should use positive integer values, for [width in pixels] and [height in pixels], otherwise, think about visit psychiatrist.

-# zoom: distance against the camera vector (from camera position)
+# [zoom] - a distance against the camera vector (from camera position)
+# tiny zoom value will make panorama view
+# You should use positive integer value ... 🥹

-# from: x y z coordinates of the camera (center of rectangle area of pixels)
+# [from] - x y z coordinates of the camera (center of rectangle area of pixels)
+# in simple words, it is the position of the camera in the global coordinates
+# think about it like about the center of the screen of the camera(rectangle area of pixels)
+# You should use integer values ... 🥹

-# to: x y z coordinates of the point the camera is looking at.
-To build vector
+# [to] - x y z coordinates of the point the camera is looking at.
+To build vector.
+# Perpendicular vector of the camera direction(from the center of camera screen)
+# will be built from the camera position to this point.
+# You should use integer values ... 🥹

-# up: x y z coordinates of the end of up vector of the camera.
-To build vector
+# [up] - x y z coordinates of the end of up vector of the camera.
+To build vector.
+# Vector will be built from the zero 0 0 0 of the global coordinates to this point.
+# Not sure what to use?
+Try 0 1 0.
+It is the vertical vector of the global coordinates.
+# You should use integer values ... 🥹

+# The [from] and [to] must not be the same point.
+# The [up] and [to] must not be on the same line(based on positions [from] and [to]).
+# Do not know how to check it?
+Use example from this file.
+# Otherwise, do not expect the correct result.

-800 600 output_file
+800 600 output
-zoom 900
+zoom 1500
-from 0 0 0
+from 0 300 300
-to 0 0 1
+to 0 0 0
 up 0 1 0
 ```

 ## Light file example .
 The comments after `#` are ignored
 ```
-# power: a point light custom implementation of brightness control
+# A point light custom implementation with brightness control.

+# [power] - how long distance the light will affect objects.
+# You should use positive integer value, otherwise, think about visit psychiatrist.

-# color: r g b color of the light source in range 0-255
+# [color] - r g b color of the light source in range 0-255.
+# Properly decrease all the components to decrease the brightness of the resulting image.

-# from: x y z coordinates of the light source
+# [from] - x y z coordinates of the light source(where the lamp placed)
+# You should use integer values ... 🥹

-power 255
+power 2000
 color 255 255 255
-from 0 0 0
+from 300 400 500

 ```

 ## Objects file example .
 The comments after `#` are ignored
 ```
+# general sequence is [color] [type] [properties] .

+# [color] - r g b color of the light source in range 0-255.

+# [type] - [ball] or [box] or [roll] or [mat].

+# [coordinates] - x y z coordinates of the object position in the global coordinates.
+# You should use integer values ... 🥹

+# The order of parts of the line of the object description is important.
+# One line one object.

+# Type "ball" - it is like a short name of the sphere.
+# [color] ball [coordinates] [radius]
+# - [coordinates] - x y z coordinates of the center of the sphere.
+# - [radius] - radius of the sphere.
+You should use positive integer value ... 🥹

-# ball: color, coordinates, radius.
-It is like short name of the sphere with color
+# Type "box" - it is like a short name of the cube.
+# [color] box [coordinates] [size]
+# - [coordinates] - x y z coordinates of the center of the cube.
+# - [size] - lentgh of the edge.
+You should use positive integer value ... 🥹

-# box: color, coordinates, size.
-It is like short name of the cube with color
+# Type "roll" - it is like short name of the cylinder.
+# The height will be placed parallel to the y axis,
+# which was choosen as the vertical axis.
+# [color] roll [coordinates] [radius] [height]
+# - [coordinates] - x y z coordinates of the center of the cylinder.
+# - [radius] - radius of the cylinder.
+You should use positive integer value ... 🥹
+# - [height] - height of the cylinder.
+You should use positive integer value ... 🥹

-# roll: color, coordinates, radius, height.
-It is like short name of the cylinder with color
+# Type "mat" - it is like short name of the flat plane.
+# [color] mat [coordinates] [normal vector coordinates]
+# - [coordinates] - x y z coordinates of the origin position of the plane.
+# - [normal vector coordinates] - x y z coordinates of the end of the normal vector of the plane(vector will be started from zero point of the global coordinates).

 # mat: color, coordinates, normal vector coordinates(started from zero point of the global coordinates).
 It is like short name of the flat plane with color
 255 255 0 ball 0 0 5 2
 0 255 255 box 0 0 0 2